 Pathophysiology of Vaginal Itching and Discharge

-Some vaginal discharge is normal, particularly when estrogen levels are high.
+Physiologic vaginal discharge occurs daily in many women, and volume may increase when estrogen levels are high.
 Estrogen levels are high in the following situations:

 A few days before ovulation